Big Narstie: 2010s

 The first series of the show features guests including Ed Sheeran, Jonathan Ross, David Schwimmer, David Haye and Keith Lemon having joined hosts Big Narstie and Mo Gilligan.

 The programme performed strongly for the network, with The Big Narstie Show rating as one of Channel 4's most popular programmes for young audiences.
 It was up 94% on the channel's share of 16–24-year-old viewers; up 129% on share for BAME viewers; and up 144% on share for black audiences.
-A second series has been commissioned.
+The show continued for five seasons, winning a BAFTA TV award in 2021 for best comedy entertainment programme.

 During 2018 Big Narstie also appeared on Good Morning Britain reading the weather report which went viral.
 He also appeared on Celebrity Crystal Maze for Stand Up To Cancer, Celebrity Juice, Would I Lie to You? and The Chris Ramsey Show.
 He also started in the cinema hit The Festival.

 Big Narstie was caught up in controversy in 2018 during an episode of Britain's Got More Talent when he appears to push contestant Robert White during a live show.
 The pair resolved the issue publicly on Twitter.

 In 2020, Big Narstie featured on the track 'Catch 22' by NAHLI produced by DaVinChe.
 The track is described as luxurious, defiantly old-skool UK garage-inspired track.